DianaLBS/outcurr/README.md

 ###  Java 17

-To learn more about Java 17, take a look at the following resources:
+This is so important, learn more about Java 17, take a look at the following resources:

 ---